Princess of Power

 Princess of Power (sometimes abbreviated as POP and informally referred to as She-Ra, after the lead heroine) is a toyline created by Mattel.
 Among others, it features the characters of She-Ra and Catra on planet Etheria.
 With its launch in 1984, the toyline spawned a variety of products, including three lines of fashion action figures.
 The Princess of Power logo and characters are currently used by Mattel as part of the Masters of the Universe Classics toyline.

 The Toys

 In 1984, Mattel and Filmation decided to diversify the Masters of the Universe line beyond its traditional realm of "male action" in the hopes of bringing in a young female audience as well.
-To accompany the Filmation animated series, Mattel created a new line of toys aimed at girls - Princess of Power - with the feminine warrior-woman She-Ra as its main heroine.
+To accompany the Filmation animated series, Mattel created a new line of toys aimed at girls - Princess of Power - with the feminine warrior-woman She-Ra (twin sister of Masters' main hero He-Man) as its main heroine.
 The toyline featured almost exclusively female characters, all of whom featured an emphasis on hair and clothing, with "real" hair and partially soft-goods costumes.
 Essentially, the line attempted to fuse the appeal of Masters of the Universe with Mattel's most long-standing success, Barbie.
 Like its predecessor Masters of the Universe, the POP toy line actually lasted longer than the She-Ra: Princess of Power cartoon series itself.
+Most of the females were heroic except for Catra, who acted as She-Ra's main nemesis in the attached minicomics, and Entrapta who followed her schemes.